mfurrer/RPG-Interactive-Map/README.md

 the map, I do not have good figurine for player and at the end of the days the battle are a mess to follow.

-Last time we player we where in ski holiday so not printing facilities (but plenty of computing facilities) and I had a computer and a TV screen.
+Last time we played we where in ski holiday so no printing facilities (but plenty of computing facilities) and I had a computer and a TV screen.

 The idea : display the map on the TV set, then display the player and move them